 - Navigated Waters in Alberta 2014 Final Report

 The Fisheries Act is federal legislation administered by Fisheries and Oceans Canada and Environment Canada.
-Alberta Transportation has developed a process to help consultants and contractors comply with this legislation.
-Contact the Environmental Regulation section for more information.
+Contact the Environmental Regulation section for further information on compliance with this Act.

 2nd Floor, Twin Atria building